The Executive Who Couldn't Stop Working Late

 David now leaves at 5.30pm most days.
 His team's performance has improved.
 His family has him back.
 And he's no longer at war with himself.

-It turned out that the part of him that wanted control and the part that wanted freedom weren't enemies — they were dance partners waiting for the right music.
+It turned out the part of him that wanted control and the part that wanted freedom weren't enemies at all.
+They wanted the same thing — an operation he could trust — and had never been shown they were on the same side.

 But here's what matters most for you: David's breakthrough didn't come from my expertise.
 It came from the process.
 I asked questions.
 The cloud revealed what was hidden.
 David did the thinking.